dbell1867/T_Display_S3_AMOLED/README.md

 # Lilygo T-Display S3 AMOLED Projects

 These experiments are largely influenced / inspired by the work done by VolosR.
-The original desire was to explore using this board, with beautiful AMOLED screen, using CircuitPython.
+The original desire was to explore using this board, with a beautiful AMOLED screen, using CircuitPython.
 Python and CircuitPython being the languages with which I have the most experience.
-Since this board is not yet supported on CIrcuitPython, and I do not have the skill to add the support for this boar, I have chosen to play with Arduino.
+Since this board is not yet supported on CIrcuitPython, and I do not have the skill to add the support for this board, I have chosen to play with Arduino.
 The project by VolosR, using Arduino, have been very helpful to get started.

 ## Projects